Mainers Could See The Northern Lights Tonight

 For the best viewing, find a dark location away from any light pollution.

 The sun is flinging an influx of charged particles at the Earth right now.
-These electrons are colliding into our atmosphere and being pulled to the Earth's magnetic poles.
+These ejections are colliding into our atmosphere and being pulled to the Earth's magnetic poles.
 As they travel through the atmosphere they emit energy in the form of light.
 NOAA gives a more in depth explanation here.